AgboolaAgbeniga/multi-framework-ticket-app/vue-ticket-management-app/README.md

    npm run dev
    ```

-   This will start both the Vite dev server and the JSON Server mock backend.
+   This starts the application at: **http://localhost:5173**

+   **Note**: This Vue implementation uses localStorage for data persistence, so no separate API server is required.

 ## Available Scripts